smithy-lang/smithy-kotlin/runtime/protocol/http-client-engines/http-client-engine-okhttp4/README.md

 The AWS SDK for Kotlin depends on a stable version of OkHttp **5.x**.

-This `OkHttp4Engine` is intended to be used for applications which still depend on okhttp3 **4.x** and can't upgrade to the next major version.
+This `OkHttp4Engine` is intended to be used by applications which still depend on okhttp3 **4.x** and can't upgrade to the next major version.

 ## Configuration